Your Cart

 Common chlamydia symptoms include

-• Abnormal vaginal discharge: That is white, yellowish or foul-smelling.
+• Abnormal vaginal discharge: Discharge can present as white, yellowish, or foul-smelling.

 • Painful urination: Similar to a UTI, you may feel a burning sensation when you pee.